-An award-winning program brought to you through a partnership with The From Cradle to College™ Foundation and The Early Learning Coalition of Manatee County.
 The program highlights a series of highly innovative and easy-to-use parenting strategies and skills.
-Overall, Operation W.I.T. teaches parents and others how to connect with African American children.
+Overall, Operation W.I.T. teaches parents and others how to better connect with children.

 “One of the things that have impressed me about the W.I.T. program is they are trying to get through to parents on why and how they parent is so important.
 We can teach the kids to read at school, an after-school program, or preschool, but if they don’t read at home, we have done nothing.
 If they do read at home, we can send them all the way through to college and get to the top of their class, but they need to be reading at home, which means we need to get the parents involved.
 Operation W.I.T. is a step.
 We will find things that work, don’t work, but as long as we keep trying, this is a goal worthy of resolving.”